IowaScaledEngineering/ise-docs/docs/Squealer/adv-config.md

 !!! warning "Please Note"
-    Making these adjustments does require a basic level of familiarity with computers and the Windows operating system, and a some experience with installing software, connecting USB devices, and interacting with a text terminal.
+    Making these adjustments does require a basic level of familiarity with computers and operating systems, and a some experience with installing software, connecting USB devices, and interacting with a text terminal.
     While we would love to support every customer in this effort, making these adjustments is considered an advanced topic and our ability to provide direct technical support (other than through this guide) may be limited.

+!!! tip "Mac Users"
+    The instructions below assume a Windows operating system.
+If you are using a Mac, please read the [Mac Notes](#mac-notes) section first.

 ## Step 1 - Install Tera Term